KainanGB/KainanGB/README.md

 - 🚀 Looking for a big challenge.
 - ⚡ Looking to collaborate  on some cool stuff.
 - 💻 My stack: HTML, CSS e JavaScript.
-- 📘 Learning: ReactJS e Node.js.
+- 📘 Learning: ReactJS & Styled Components,
 - ⚡ Fun fact: My first line of code was not "Hello World!"
 - 🥅 2020 Goals: Get an internship/ Got it!.